 Explore the Link between Biological and Cultural Diversity

-Basudha (= ‘Earth Mother’ in Bengali) is a 2.3 acre farmland, leased from a tribal village on rent, surrounded by forests and hills in southern Odisha.
-A farm house is being built, to accommodate visiting activists, research students and farmers.
+Basudha (= ‘Earth Mother’ in Bengali) is a 1.7 acre farmland, on rent in a tribal village, surrounded by forests and hills in Bissam Cuttack block, Rayagada district of southern Odisha.
+A small farm house can accommodate visiting activists, research students and farmers.

 Every year, scientists, research scholars, students, activists and farmers from different parts of the world visit Basudha – to teach, learn from, and share ideas with, Basudha workers and farmers in the surrounding villages.
 WWOOFers find Basudha to be a favourite farm to stay and work in.
 The new Basudha campus in Odisha is now open for WWOOFers and volunteers.
 The Annual Basudha Festival, held in Winter every year, is a special event in which students, environmentalists, artists and conservationists from different parts of the world come to participate.

-Basudha does not encourage pleasure trips by urban joy-seekers or picnickers, but is open only to WWOOFers, research students, and activists who are willing to participate and assist in our activities.
+Basudha does not encourage pleasure trips by urban joy-seekers or picnickers, but is open only to WWOOFers, research students, nature lovers, and activists who are willing to participate and assist in our activities.

 N.B.
 Basudha’s work does not receive financial support from any funding agency – whether governmental or non-governmental.
 All activities are fuelled by personal donations from Trustees and friends.
 There is no tariff for accommodation at Basudha, but we would request visitors to make a donation according to their ability and pleasure.

 We provide spartan, yet comfortable accommodation (with bed, pillow, blankets and mosquito net) and simple vegetarian meals, with rice and beans as staple, often with eggs.
 Anything extra (e.g. bread/ cheese/ beverages/ meat) will be at cost.

 For more information about stay and work on Basudha campus, Click here.